 But the days of Greek Sicily were over.
 During the conflict between the triumvirs and Caesar's murderers, a son of Pompey, Sextus Pompeius, seized power in Sicily and started to gather senators who wanted to overthrow the military leaders.
 The island became a pirate's nest, and Sextus Pompeius pretended he was protected by the sea god Neptune.
 However, Octavian, his admiral Marcus Vipsanius Agrippa, and Lepidus defeated Sextus Pompeius, and Octavian immediately stripped Lepidus of his powers (in 36).
 The island suffered terribly.
 Messana was sacked and large tracts of land were confiscated by Octavian.

 Now, Sicily started to change.
 Until then, it had been part of the Greek world, but now people started to speak Latin.
 Official inscriptions were increasingly written in that language, it was used on coins, and people wanted to be buried in tombs with Latin epitaphs.
 The island still sold grain to Rome, and could also export wool, timber, and wine.
-The money was invested in new buildings, especially in the cities along the coast, and many monuments now to be seen date back to this period.
+The money was invested in new buildings, and many monuments now to be seen date back to the Roman period.
 At the same time, the towns in the interior of Sicily were converted into large villas, occupied by senators, whose presence was no longer needed in imperial Rome.
-Other parts of the island became imperial estates and domains.
+Southern Sicily was in decline,note[Strabo, Geography 6.2.5.] and other parts of the island became imperial estates and domains.
 A procurator took care of them.

 The Roman empire had come to rest after the civil wars; it had become a monarchy.
 Sicily had lost its independence and became formally a part of Italy.
 Its history also became part of Italian history.
 Important decisions were no longer taken in its cities, and the island more or less disappears from our sources.